mikrivorot/desing_patterns/README.md

 # desing_patterns
-Code pieces to illustrate design patterns in js
+Code pieces to illustrate design patterns using Javascript.